You are currently on Hearing Direct UK

 If you do believe you may be suffering from a hearing impairment, hearing aids are a practical management solution.

 Take our online hearing test to check for signs of potential hearing loss.

 Results will indicate if you should take further action to protect your ears.
 Post-test, we recommend that you consult an audiologist who will be able to provide better insights into your state of hearing.
 They will be able to diagnose its root cause, which may be due to excessive noise exposure from earbuds or headphones.

-This entry was posted in Hearing Information, Tinnitus, Wireless TV Listeners, TV Headphones, Hearing Loss and tagged USA, Hearing loss, tinnitus, tv headphones on 23rd July 2018 by Gary.
+This entry was posted in Tinnitus, Hearing Loss and tagged Hearing loss, tinnitus, help & advice on 23rd July 2018 by Joan McKechnie.

 ← Previous Post